black623-lds/black623-lds/README.md

-# Hi there 👋 I'm balck_623
+# Hi there 👋 I'm wofwof

 I'm a student from China, passionate about:

 - 💻 Computer Science
 - 🔌 Electronics
-- 🧲 Physics
 - 📐 Mathematics

 ---